MPUSP/ignatov_et_al_2025/analysis/04_analysis_of_riboseq_for_yebC_mutant/README.md

 # Ribo-seq analysis of the yebC mutant

 Description and analysis of source data to replicate the primary results of the ribo-seq data analysis for the yebC mutant.
-The input files have to be downloaded from [DRYAD](https://doi.org/10.5061/dryad.j0zpc86rg) as explained in the projects main `README.md` file.
+The input files have to be downloaded from [EDMOND](https://doi.org/10.17617/3.8PZNYF) as explained in the projects main [README](../../README.md) file.

 ## 1. Input files

-Input files are located in the downloaded folder from DRYAD `data/genome` and `data/riboseq`:
+Input files are located in the downloaded data folder from `EDMOND`: `data/genome` and `data/riboseq`

 **File:** `NC_002737.2.fa`